zeromq/chumak/README.md

 Install
 -------

-You can install `erlangzmq` from Hex: https://hex.pm/packages/erlangzmq or by referencing a specific tag directly:
+You can install `chumak` from Hex: https://hex.pm/packages/chumak or by referencing a specific tag directly:

 ```
 {deps,[
-  {erlangzmq, {git, "git@github.com:chovencorp/erlangzmq.git", {tag, "1.0.0"}}}
+  {chumak, {git, "git@github.com:chovencorp/chumak.git", {tag, "1.0.0"}}}
 ]}.
 ```